 People’s and home appliance security is becoming a critical issue that requires immediate attention.
 The appropriate choice and implementation of an RCCB (Residual Current Circuit Breaker) are one of the most simple, cost-effective, safe, and dependable options for protecting civil structures and electrical equipment.

-In residential structures, the usage of RCCBs (Residual Current Circuit Breakers) can increase the safety of power supply consumption while also successfully avoiding safety issues.
+In residential structures, RCCBs (Residual Current Circuit Breakers) can increase the safety of power supply consumption while also successfully avoiding safety issues.